norfolkuncertainty/devopsdaysnz2018/dayone.md

 ## François Conil - Monitoring that cares (the end of user based monitoring)

-- Dont let your customers tell you stuff is down
+- Don't let your customers tell you stuff is down
-- Why are we oncall? - because people use our products
+- Why are we on-call? - because people use our products
 - When there is a sea of red on dashboards people get used to it
 - Use the triad to solve issues Performance team + ops + devs.
 Together you can solve any problem
 - Only create actionable alerts